Ban Jabo and Hilltribe territory. A short two-day ride taking in some of the most breathtaking Hilltribe areas of Northern Thailand.

 Pai Town

 The glorious mist continued for the rest of the route and upon reaching Pai it was a cool grey morning.
-No sun in sight, but it was still pretty early.
-Pai tourism looked to be in full flow.
-Lots of tourists about wearing summer clothing, making me feel a bit pathetic for shivering.
-After fuelling up I took a quick ride through the town and stopped in at Cafe d’ tist for breakfast (my favourite cafe, Cake go “O”, unfortunately, wasn’t open until 10 am).
+Zero sun in sight, but it was still pretty early.
+Even so, Pai tourism looked to be in full flow.
+Lots of tourists were wearing summer clothing, making me feel a bit pathetic for shivering.
+After fuelling up I took a quick ride through the town and stopped in at Cafe d’ tist for breakfast.

 Not too much appealed to me on the Cafe d’tist menu, if I’m honest, (and the staff were surly), so I just ordered coffee and toast with peanut butter.
-Not too exciting ^^.
-I ended up eating only one slice and saved the other slice (slathered with the remaining peanut butter), which happily ended up in a dog’s tummy later on down the road.
+I ate one slice and packed away the other slice for later, which I ended up giving to a happy dog later on down the road.

 A quick pit-stop….